 Our oldest son Stephen left for his mission for The Church of Jesus Christ of Latter Day Saints to Puebla, Mexico on February 16, 2011.
 If you’ve been reading ABK for a while, you’ll remember this post.
 He returned two years, one month and three days later.
-It was a long time to be separated from our son!
+It was a long time to be separated from him!

 The afternoon he returned, we dashed off to the airport with balloons and signs in hand.
 Our immediate and extended family gathered there, along with families of other missionaries who were returning that day.
 So much excitement.
 So much joy.
 So glad to have him home!

 In honor of Stephen serving for two years we celebrated his return with (what else?)
 FOOD.
 We made lots of salads, treats and Tessa’s Mini-Melts with Poppyseed Drizzle.
 It was nice to have something warm to serve with the salads that didn’t require too much time in the kitchen!
 Especially when we wanted to enjoy time with our newly returned missionary.